QualiSystems/devguide_source/_shells/9.0.0/customizing-shells.md

 CloudShell provides two ways to customize attributes:

 * **Customizing an existing shell**: Use this option when the modifications are related to a specific device but are not relevant to other shells.
 This is done by manually editing the shell’s *shell-definition.yaml* file.
 * **Associating custom attributes with a shell that is installed in CloudShell**: Use this option when the additional attributes are deployment-related and required in multiple shells.
-For example, the Execution Server Selector attribute.
+For example, the Execution Server Selector attribute. *Starting with CloudShell version 9.0, this option applies both to the root model of the shell and to the shell’s sub-resource models, such as blades and ports.*

-The second option of associating custom attributes with an already installed shell is done by calling the [SetCustomShellAttribute]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html#SetCustomShellAttribute) API method.
+The second option of associating custom attributes with an already installed shell is done either via CLoudShell Portal or by calling the [SetCustomShellAttribute]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html#SetCustomShellAttribute) API method.
 For additional information on this method, see [Deploying to Production]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html).
-The first option currently only applies to the root model of the shell, so if you need to customize your shell’s sub-resource models, such as blades and ports, use the second option.
-Note that CloudShell version 9.0 will support sub-resource attribute modifications via the *shell-definition.yaml* file.

 **Important:** Deleting a 2nd Gen shell’s default attributes is not supported.
 It is also not possible to customize a 2nd Gen shell’s data model (families and models) and its structure, which is as defined in the shell standard the original shell is based on.

-### Adding attributes to a shell’s model
+### Adding attributes to a shell’s root or sub-model

 You can add attributes to the shell's root model or to a specific sub-model within the shell.